sc-lang/sc-spec/why.md

 A reasonable question to ask might be: why SC and not JSON, YAML, etc?

-There are various other file formats available, however they all have issues that make them not ideal for writing configuration files.
+There are various other file formats available, however they all have issues that make them not ideal for writing configuration files. // file formats? languages?

 ### JSON